Still Paying For My College Education Eight Years Later

 This was why, in addition to the two jobs I had after school, that I also had to work side gigs on the weekends.
 I also opted out of summer classes so I could work more during that time.
 Luckily, this didn’t hurt my graduation date, as I was still able to graduate in four years.

 I worked as a Bacardi and NFL brand ambassador on the weekends to pay for DWI charges I had and the lawyer’s fees that came with it.
 In total, I paid over $6,000 in DWI fines and lawyer’s fees alone.

 And of course due to that, I also had an astronomically high car insurance rate, too.

 Through it all, though, I couldn’t let that stop me from obtaining my college education.
 I worked my butt off to get out of that hole and will never make those kinds of mistakes again!

-Graduating with My Bachelor’s Degree in Computer Science
+Graduation With My Bachelor’s Degree In Computer Science

 May 5th, 2011 was the long-awaited day!
 The day I would finally get out of this endless cycle of school, work, work, and exhaustion.
 The day to finally start the rest of my life!
 The day I finally graduated!